-Accounts Payable job roles involve providing financial, administrative and clerical support by completing payments and controlling expenses by receiving payments, processing, verifying and reconciling invoices.
-Accounts Payable roles are effectively in charge of the day to day management of all payment cycle activities, and are expected to undertake their role in a timely and efficient manner.
+The role of the Accounts Payable involves providing financial, administrative and clerical support to the organisation.
+Their role is to complete payments and control expenses by receiving payments, plus processing, verifying and reconciling invoices.
+A typical Accounts Payable job description also highlights the day-to-day management of all payment cycle activities in a timely and efficient manner.

 - Keeping track of all payments and expenditures, including payroll, purchase orders, invoices, statements, etc.